 Ameet concludes by exploring existing reproducibility issues for published NAS results, noting the lack of source material needed to exactly reproduce these results, and discussing the robustness of published results given the various sources of variability in NAS experimental setups.

 All information (code, random seeds, documentation) needed to exactly reproduce our results will be shared, along with random search with weight-sharing results for each benchmark on two independent experimental runs.

-Ameet Talwalkar is co-founder and chief scientist at Determined AI and an assistant professor in the Machine Learning Department at Carnegie Mellon University.
-His primary interests are in the field of statistical machine learning, including problems at the intersection of systems and learning.
-He helped to create the SysML conference, led the initial development of the MLlib project in Apache Spark, is the coauthor of the graduate-level textbook Foundations of Machine Learning (MIT Press), and teaches an award-winning MOOC called Distributed Machine Learning with Apache Spark (edX).
+Ameet Talwalkar is cofounder and chief scientist at Determined AI and an assistant professor in the School of Computer Science at Carnegie Mellon University.
+His research addresses scalability and ease-of-use issues in the field of statistical machine learning, with applications in computational genomics.
+Ameet led the initial development of the MLlib project in Apache Spark.
+He is the coauthor of the graduate-level textbook Foundations of Machine Learning (MIT Press) and teaches an award-winning MOOC on edX, Distributed Machine Learning with Apache Spark.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org